Who Can Volunteer?

 - Help state agencies manage water bodies by sharing data

-UWW will train its volunteers about watershed science and how to sample and measure water quality in lakes and streams.
-Volunteers use standardized method and equipment to measure both qualitative visual assessments and quantitative measurements using standardized methodologies and equipment.
-Water quality parameters include:
+UWW trains volunteers about watershed science and how to sample and measure water quality in lakes and streams.
+Volunteers use standardized method and equipment to measure both qualitative visual assessments and quantitative measurements.